t-asano/tinyviewplus/README_en.md

 - Parameters
 	- id ...
 Number from 1 to 4
-	- label ...
+	- time ...
 Number indicating the lap time (seconds)
 - [Example] Set the lap time of camera 3 to 128.64 seconds
 	- /v1/camera/3/laptime 128.64
 - [Example] Clear the lap time of camera 4